-LICENSED HEALTH-CARE PROFESSIONAL - A person whose legally permitted scope of practice allows him or her to independently perform the activities required for Hepatitis B vaccination and post-exposure evaluation and follow-up.
+LICENSED HEALTH-CARE PROFESSIONAL - A person whose legally permitted scope of practice allows them to independently perform the activities required for Hepatitis B vaccination and post-exposure evaluation and follow-up.

 PARENTERAL - Exposure occurring as a result of piercing the skin barrier (e.g., subcutaneous, intramuscular, intravenous routes) through such events as needle sticks, bites, cuts, and abrasions.